KrabCode/ProcessingSketches/README.md

 The sketches are found as standalone classes in the [src](https://github.com/KrabCode/ProcessingSketches/tree/master/src) folder, each with their own main() method based on the approach in this [Processing in Eclipse](https://processing.org/tutorials/eclipse/) tutorial.

 Each sketch extends an abstract class from the [applet](https://github.com/KrabCode/ProcessingSketches/tree/master/src/applet) folder that adds some extra features to the standard Processing PApplet, mostly for faster and more comfortable iteration.
-- [KrabApplet](https://github.com/KrabCode/ProcessingSketches/blob/274778c9d39c08ce3565d400ab9c674733d10fb5/src/applet/KrabApplet.java) the newest iteration of the GuiSketch which includes all of the realtime value control and shader reloading features described below in a much more convenient package with the most useful new features being mainly element groups, a color picker and infinite sliders.
+- [KrabApplet](https://github.com/KrabCode/ProcessingSketches/blob/274778c9d39c08ce3565d400ab9c674733d10fb5/src/applet/KrabApplet.java) the newest iteration of the GuiSketch which includes all of the realtime value control and shader reloading features while offering new features such as collapsible element groups, a color picker and infinite sliders.
 - [GuiSketch](https://github.com/KrabCode/ProcessingSketches/blob/master/src/applet/GuiSketch.java) offers sliders, toggles and buttons in a collapsible tray and a few other utilities.
 - [HotswapGuiSketch](https://github.com/KrabCode/ProcessingSketches/blob/master/src/applet/HotswapGuiSketch.java) reloads shaders at runtime as the shader file is edited.